How sustainable and animal-friendly is wool?

 A respectful conversation with the environment

-Although sheep, goats and alpacas are known to emit methane, a potent greenhouse gas*, it is good to know that this is part of a complex ecological comparison.
+• Although sheep, goats and alpacas are known to emit methane, a potent greenhouse gas, it is good to know that this is part of a complex ecological comparison.
 On average, a sheep emits about 25 litres of methane every day.
-In alpacas, this is considerably lower, about half, due to alpacas' more efficient digestive system, which causes less gas formation during digestion.
+Alpacas emit about 50% less methane than sheep, thanks to their more efficient digestion.

 Innovations in sustainable wool cleaning